ardugnome/Antenna-Analyzer-Si5351/README.md

 Frequency setting "31" is a full HF spectrum sweep (1-30MHz) VNA software is available from the DG7EAO site or elswere to control the analyzer via the Arduino USB port if desired.

+2/20/2019 - A new version starting the sweep at 50Khz will be uploaded shortly, should be helpful for 137KHz and 472Khz experiments.
+It makes use of the span potentiometer RV2 in conjunction with the frequency potentiometer RV1 to start the scan at the lowest frequency the chip permits.
+Both RV1 and RV2 should be set for minimum value.

 Connections:

 Power =  9V battery to Arduino RAW pin.